-Your vehicle's differentials split the power from the engine and makes that power available to the tires.
+Your vehicle's differentials split the power from the engine and make that power available to the tires.
 If your vehicle is 2WD, it will have just one differential.
 If your vehicle is 4WD or AWD, there will be both front and rear differentials.
 As with the other moving parts of your vehicle, lubrication in the differential(s) is essential for optimum performance.
-You should have your differentials checked by a professional in accordance the recommendation in your owner's manual or if they show oil seepage.
+You should have your differentials checked by a professional in accordance with the recommendation in your owner's manual or if they show oil seepage.

 Shocks and Struts

-Your vehicle's shocks and struts help to control impact, cushion and control your ride as your vehicle drives over bumps and potholes.
+Your vehicle's shocks and struts help to control impact, cushion, and control your ride as your vehicle drives over bumps and potholes.
 For that reason, it is also an integral component of your vehicle's steering system.
 You should have your shocks and struts looked at by a professional about every 45,000-50,000 miles.
 If you start to notice problems that could be related to your shocks and/or struts, you should have them checked sooner rather than later.

 Engine Coolant / Antifreeze Flush

 When a vehicle starts to overheat, it opens the possibility for many different complications to ensue.
 When your coolant system (e.g., radiator, etc.) is flushed regularly, it removes contaminants that accrue over time and ensures that you have the right amount of coolant in the system.
 Your owner's manual will have recommendations regarding how often you should have your coolant flushed.